 We are a leading genome editing company dedicated to treating patients with genetically defined diseases by correcting their disease-causing genes.
 Our mission is to translate the promise of genome editing science into a broad class of transformative genomic medicines to benefit the greatest number of patients.
 To this end, we are developing a proprietary genome editing platform based on CRISPR technology.
 Our product development strategy is to target genetically defined diseases with an initial focus on debilitating illnesses where there are no approved treatments and where the genetic basis of disease is well understood.
 Over time, we also intend to develop medicines that may address genetically treatable diseases in addition to genetically defined diseases.
 A genetically defined disease may be treated by correcting a disease-causing gene, whereas a genetically treatable disease is a disease that does not necessarily have a single, disease-causing gene, but which nonetheless may be treated by editing genes to ameliorate or eliminate the signs or symptoms of that disease.
 We are advancing discovery research programs, including programs to address genetic, infectious, and oncologic diseases of the liver, lung, blood, eye, and muscle.
 Our most advanced program is designed to address a specific genetic form of retinal degeneration called Leber Congenital Amaurosis type 10 ("LCA10"), a disease for which we are not aware of any available therapies and which we are aware of only one potential treatment in clinical trial in the United States and Europe.
-We aim to initiate a clinical natural history study in mid-2017 to evaluate the clinical course and characteristics of LCA10 more extensively, and we aim to file an investigational new drug ("IND") application by mid-2018 for our LCA10 program.
-In May 2015, we entered into a collaboration with Juno Therapeutics, Inc. ("Juno Therapeutics"), a leader in the emerging field of immuno-oncology, to develop novel engineered T cell therapies for cancer and, in March 2017, we programs are still in the preclinical or research stage of development and their risk of failure is high.
+We aim to file an investigational new drug ("IND") application by mid-2018 for our LCA10 program.
+In May 2015, we entered into a collaboration with Juno Therapeutics, Inc. ("Juno Therapeutics"), a leader in the emerging field of immuno-oncology, to develop novel engineered T cell therapies for cancer and, in March 2017, we entered into a strategic alliance and option agreement with Allergan Pharmaceuticals International Limited ("Allergan"), a wholly-owned subsidiary

+Since our inception in September 2013, our operations have focused on organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio, assembling our core capabilities in genome editing, seeking to identify potential product candidates, and undertaking preclinical studies.
+All of our research programs are still in the preclinical or research stage of development and their risk of failure is high.
 We have not generated any revenue from product sales.
-We have funded our operations primarily through the initial public offering of our common stock (the "IPO") and our follow-on offering of our common stock in March 2017 (the "March Offering"), private placements of our preferred stock, an equipment loan, and payments received under our collaboration with Juno Therapeutics and the upfront payment that we received under our strategic alliance with Allergan.
-From inception through June 30, 2017, we raised an aggregate of \$483.6 million to fund our operations.
+We have funded our operations primarily through the initial public offering of our common stock (the "IPO") and our follow-on offering of our common stock in March 2017 (the "March Offering"), private placements of our preferred stock, payments received under our collaboration with Juno Therapeutics and the upfront payment that we received under our strategic alliance with Allergan.
+From inception through September 30, 2017, we raised an aggregate of \$487.6 million to fund our operations.